-Visiting Windermere is always a wonderful Lake District experience but the area comes into its own by water.
-With more than 10 miles to travel, between Ambleside and Newby Bridge, you can spend a leisurely morning or afternoon upon a Windermere cruise boat with the opportunity to jump off wherever takes your fancy or simply go up and down enjoying the views.
+Visiting Lake Windermere is always a breath-taking experience.
+But this corner of the country comes into its own by water.
+With more than 10 miles to travel between Ambleside and Newby Bridge, you can while away a leisurely morning or afternoon on cruise boat – with the opportunity to jump off wherever takes your fancy – or simply swan up and down enjoying the views.

-A quirky and unique place to stop, which certainly makes it fun, The Pencil Museum in Keswick is an unusual place to spend an hour or so.
-Not only it is home to the world’s longest pencil, it also tells a fascinating and interesting story about the history of the pencil, the most used stationery in the world.
-Pencils actually have close ties to the Lake District as graphic was first discovered nearby in the 1500s and Derwent pencils are made locally too!
+A quirky place to spend and hour or so is the Derwent Pencil Museum in Keswick.
+Not only it is home to the world’s longest writing instrument, it also tells a fascinating and interesting tale about the history of the pencil – the most used stationery in the world.
+Graphite was also first discovered nearby in the 1500s and Derwent pencils are still made locally.

-For a fun indoor adventure, King Kong Climbing Centre offers something for climbers of all experienced.
-It’s based in Keswick and has challenges hard enough for experienced and toughened climbers as well as activities for younger children.
-It features a thrilling ice wall and the centre offers everything from guided taster sessions to unsupervised access for experienced climbers.
-Indoor ice climbing is not something you can experience just anywhere.
+Kong Adventure offers something for adventurers of all experiences.
+Based in Keswick, it combines challenges hard enough for toughened climbers with activities for younger children and features an indoor ice wall and everything from guided taster sessions to unsupervised access for those with more experience.

-With the chance to hand feed many of the wild animals, from giraffes to kangaroos, and see others including tigers, leopards and jaguars, South Lakes Safari Zoo is a must-visit attraction for animal lovers.
-Huge enclosures with free roaming for the animals makes it easy to get closer than usual to many of them and there is also a dedicated condor and vulture enclosure which gives you the chance to view these giant birds in their near-natural environment.
+With the chance to hand feed many of the inhabitants, from giraffes to kangaroos and spot some from a distance like tigers, leopards and jaguars, South Lakes Zoo is a must-visit attraction for safari lovers of all ages.
+Huge free roaming enclosures makes it easy to get closer than usual to these wild critters and there’s also a dedicated condor and vulture enclosure, giving you the chance to see these giant birds in their near-natural environment.

-Many people visit the Lake District and got to the Beatrix Potter attraction but only her biggest fans make sure to visit her home too.
-Her farmhouse, near Sawrey, is where she created some of her most famous and best-loved stories.
-The house was bequeathed to the National Trust after her death and as you explore the home you’ll see many of the features from the illustrations for her book.
-Mrs Tiggywinkle’s kitchen is perfectly replicated in the home as is Mr MacGregor’s famous cottage garden.
+Many people head to the Lake District to visit the renowned Beatrix Potter attraction.
+But only her biggest fans make sure to visit her home, too.
+The farmhouse near Sawrey is where she created some of her most famous and best-loved stories and was bequeathed to the National Trust after her death.
+As you explore the halls you’ll spot many features from illustrations, such as Mrs Tiggywinkle’s kitchen, which is perfectly replicated alongside Mr MacGregor’s cottage garden.

 Cartmel’s Predator Experience is much more than your average falconry centre.
-You can book ultimate predator experience days and enjoy many opportunities to get up close and personal with some of nature’s most formidable predators.
-Many experiences are for over 16s only and it is a chance to enjoy a wide range of fascinating predators.
-Wolf walks and fox experiences can be enjoyed alongside falconry tuition and there are even occasionally more exotic big cat experiences available.
+You can get up close and personal with some of nature’s most formidable birds of prey and take a stroll to spot wolfs and foxes.
+Many experiences are for over 16’s only and there are occasionally more exotic experiences available.